liaoooyx/t4m/README.md

 git clone https://github.com/liaoooyx/t4m.git
 ```

-The executable jar file is in `t4m/run/`.
+The executable jar file is placed in the `t4m/run/` directory.

 ## How to run

-1. You need to the add the absolute root path of `t4m` to your System Variable
+1. Before run the service, you need to the add the absolute root path of `t4m` root directory to your System Variable.

    - For Linux or Mac user: